 A home health aide and a patient’s quality of life.

 We take being able to complete everyday tasks for granted until we can’t anymore.
 However, many home health patients, especially seniors, struggle with being unable to do basic things they never had to think about before.
 Such as getting dressed or making themselves lunch.
-You will improve these patients’ quality of life as a home health aide.
+As a home health aide, you will improve these patients’ quality of life.
 You’ll also provide companionship and social interaction, which is beneficial since the patients often become isolated due to mobility issues.
-Your presence can help improve their health, these associate biomarkers of health.
+Your presence can help improve their health; these associate biomarkers of health.

 Your work doesn’t just impact the patient you’re caring for.
 But the entire support ecosystem around them can have positive ripple effects beyond your knowledge.
 On the other hand, caregiving can wear down family members, especially if they’re not professionally trained and balancing it.